OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 An *RID* is the last part of the *SID*.
 - The ***RID*** distinguishes between different users or groups within the same domain or machine.
 - Combined with the domain/machine part of the SID, it forms a globally unique identifier.
-- User created accounts have RIDs of 1000 or more.
+- *User created accounts have RIDs of 1000 or more.*

-Certain accounts and groups always have fixed RIDs:
+Certain accounts and groups always have fixed RIDs.
+Check the [[Rights & Privileges]] *Built In* groups section for more information.

 |RID|Account/Group|
 |---|---|